Impedance, part 2: why do LCR meters exist?

 Impedance is complex, and a common workbench gadget is not quite what it seems.

 In a recent introductory article on electronics, I talked about impedance: the tendency for components and circuits to resist the flow of current.
 The phenomenon can be divided into three categories: resistance, capacitive reactance, and inductive reactance.
-All of these can be thought of as the contributors to apparent resistance — and indeed, their effects can be difficult to distinguish at a glance.
+All of these can be thought of as the contributors to apparent resistance — and indeed, in some contexts, it can be hard to tell which of the three effects you are looking at.

-In a similar vein, inductive reactance generally has to do with the creation of magnetic fields inside an inductor.
+In contrast to capacitive reactance, inductive reactance generally has to do with the creation of magnetic fields inside an inductor.
 It is likewise frequency-dependent.
 For a given signal frequency and an inductor value (L), its magnitude in ohms is expressed as:

 How do digital multimers deal with this?

-If the phenomena can’t be easily told apart, it’s worthwhile to ponder how a typical digital multimeter (DMM) might attempt to characterize resistors, capacitors, and inductors — and how much you can depend on the number shown on the screen.
+If the phenomena can’t be easily told apart, it’s worth pondering how a typical digital multimeter (DMM) might attempt to characterize resistors, capacitors, and inductors — and how much you can trust the number shown on the screen.

 The measurement of capacitors also involves measuring impedance — but this time, it’s done with an alternating current.
 The resulting value is some combination of R, XC, and XL.
-That said, because capacitors usually have very low internal resistance (ESR), it’s often assumed that R = 0; at low signal frequencies, XL is usually also negligible.
+That said, because capacitors usually have very low parasitic resistance (ESR), it’s often assumed that R = 0; at low signal frequencies — below 100 kHz or so — the component’s XL is usually also negligible.
 Under these circumstances, the meter can roughly assume that Z = XC and then solve the capacitive reactance formula for C to arrive at a ballpark farad figure to put on the screen.

 In principle, the same approach could be followed for inductors.
-That said, relatively few DMMs offer this mode; this is in part because discrete inductors are less common in modern circuits, but also because small inductors often exhibit non-trivial wire resistance — often tens or hundreds of ohms.
+That said, relatively few DMMs offer this mode; this is in part because discrete inductors are less common in modern circuits, but also because small inductors often exhibit quite a bit of wire resistance — often tens or hundreds of ohms.
 Under such circumstances, assuming that R = 0 would taint the readings more than it does for most capacitors.

 What makes an LCR meter special?